 FROM TEXTBOOK TO TANGIBLE

-Every student at Ottawa completes a Senior Core capstone course that requires team-based research on social issues.
+Every student at Ottawa University completes a Senior Core capstone course that requires team-based research on social issues.
 Together, they develop possible solutions to address their topics and take action to raise awareness.
 At Ottawa University, students are provided every opportunity to make an impact on the world.

 NOT WHAT TO THINK, BUT HOW TO THINK